lonesomegeek/LSG.GenericCrud/docs/1_TutorialAcocuntCrudVisualStudio.md

-LSG.GenericCrud - Visual Studio Code Sample #1
+LSG.GenericCrud - Visual Studio Simple Scenario
 =

+Complete source code is available [here](https://github.com/lonesomegeek/LSG.GenericCrud/tree/master/LSG.GenericCrud.Samples/Sample.GenericCrud.VSCode)

+## What you will create in this tutorial

-This sample show you all the steps required to use this library using Visual Studio 2015 update 3+.
+This sample show you all the steps required to use this library using Visual Studio 2017 update 9+ - v15.9+.

-At this end of this tutorial, your Visual Studio Code workspace should look like this:
+At this end of this tutorial, your Visual Studio workspace should look like this:

 ![](img/2017-09-05-12-22-03.png)